 Hertz, Avis, Budget, Murrays Europcar and National Car Rentals all operate from car-hire desks in the Arrivals Concourse.
 There are also a number of pre-booked car-hire desks on this concourse.
 These include Argus, Atlas.
 Dan Dooley, Hamills, Malones, Sixt and Thrifty.

-Taxis are available in front of the Arrivals Hall and a taxi from Dublin Airport to the city centre costs about €20, and an extra charge for baggage may be added, as well as a surcharge in the evenings and on weekends.
-All taxis have meters but are only used for destinations in the 'Dublin City Taxi Metered Area'.
+Taxis are available in front of the Arrivals Hall; a taxi to the city centre costs about €20, and an extra charge for baggage may be added, as well as a surcharge in the evenings and on weekends.
+All taxis have meters but they are only used for destinations in the 'Dublin City Taxi Metered Area'.
 It is wise to negotiate the price with the driver beforehand.

 Flights to Dublin International Airport are available from Aer Lingus, Air Canada, Air France, Air Italy, American Airlines, bmi, Delta, Emirates, Etihad, Flybe, Iberia, Jet2.com, Lufthansa, Pegasus, Ryanair, Swiss, Thomson, Turkish Airlines, United and US Airways.

-Wifi is available for a fee throughout the airport.
+Free wifi is available throughout the airport.
 There are also internet kiosks around the terminal.

 Executive Lounges, which charge a €20 fee, offer business services.